Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Ergodic decomposition

-\begin{proof} Analogously to the proof of Theorem~\ref{t:QRegular} we may restrict to the regular case by the transfer method.
+\item if $(E,\dom{E})$ is recurrent, then~$(E_\zeta,\dom{E_\zeta})$ is recurrent for $\nu$-a.e.~$\zeta\in Z$.
+In the situation of Theorem~\ref{t:Stone} or Theorem~\ref{t:SFinite}, the converse implication holds as well. \end{enumerate} \end{proposition} \begin{proof} Analogously to the proof of Theorem~\ref{t:QRegular} we may restrict to the regular case by the transfer method.
 Thus we can and will assume with no loss of generality that~$(X,\T,\mcX^\mu,\hat\mu)$ is a locally compact Polish Radon measure space with full support, and~$(E,\dom{E})$ is a direct integral of Dirichlet forms~$\zeta\mapsto (E_\zeta,\dom{E_\zeta})$ with underlying space of $\nu$-measurable vector fields~$S_\mcC$ generated by a core~$\mcC$ for~$(E,\dom{E})$.
 By this assumption, the form~$(E,\dom{E})$ and all forms~$(E_\zeta,\dom{E_\zeta})$ are regular, with common core~$\mcC$.
 Analogously to the proof of Theorem~\ref{t:Stone}, if~$u\in\mcC$, then we may choose~$u$ as a representative for~$u_\zeta$, thus writing~$u$ in place of~$u_\zeta$ for every~$\zeta\in Z$ and every~$u\in\mcC$.
 Without loss of generality, possibly up to enlargement of~$\mcC$, we may assume that~$\mcC$ is special standard (e.g.,~\cite[p.~6]{FukOshTak11}).
 In particular,~$\mcC$ is a lattice.

 \iref{i:l:RecTran:1} Let~$\seq{u_n}_n\subset \Cc(\T)$ with $0\leq u_n\leq 1$ and so that~$\nlim u_n\equiv \car$ locally uniformly on~$(X,\T)$, and note that $\nlim u_n=\car$ both $\mu$- and~$\mu_\zeta$-a.e.\ for every~$\zeta\in Z$.
 By the direct-integral representation~\eqref{eq:p:DirInt:0} of~$T_\bullet$ and by~\eqref{eq:DirIntL^2:0},